,Q: Is this LTR class for beginners? What is the cost?

 A: Yes.
 Learn to Row is for those who have never touched an oar but can't wait to hit the water!
 We also invite those rowers who may have minimal rowing experience or have been away from the sport for a long period of time and feel the need for a refresher course.

-Our LTR are numerous classes approx. two hours per session for $250.00
+Our LTR class costs $250.00 and consists of numerous sessions, approx. two hours per session.

 Q: Am too old or fit enough to take the class?